m2dLC/bike-share/README.md

    ![Number of Rides by Bike Type](https://github.com/m2dLC/bike-share/assets/107737135/3d0dc772-2079-4307-b724-cf61b09ab2f7)

-3. Number of Rides by Month
+3. Number of Rides by Month - The total number of rides per month showed an upward trend from January to August, reaching a peak of 578,484 rides (346,778 rides for members and 231,706 rides for casual users).
+However, after August, the demand for bike-sharing experienced a decline.
+The highest number of rides for member users occurred in August, while July saw the highest number of rides for casual users, reaching 242,793 rides.

    ![Total Rides by Month](https://github.com/m2dLC/bike-share/assets/107737135/d3f9d03b-a903-401a-a8c7-9c4483951067)

-4. Number of Rides by Day
+4. Number of Rides by Day - Based on the data provided, Saturday stands out as the busiest day, recording over 592,000 rides.
+Tuesdays see high activity from members, with over 395,000 rides, while casual users are most active on Saturdays, with over 286,000 rides.

    ![Total Rides by Day](https://github.com/m2dLC/bike-share/assets/107737135/4001df85-eb75-4d22-92d2-ada7089b8779)

-5. Number of Rides by Hours
+5. Number of Rides by Hours - It shows an upward trend from 04:00 to 17:00, followed by a downward trend from 17:00 to 04:00.
+Notably, the busiest hours for both casual users and members are at 17:00 (05:00 pm), with over 140,000 rides for casual users and 266,000 rides for members.
+This data highlights the peak hours of activity and can help in understanding user preferences and optimizing service provision during those times.

    ![Total Rides by Hours](https://github.com/m2dLC/bike-share/assets/107737135/cc7f5ad7-c003-498f-928a-7fa839a0856d)

-6. Average Ride Duration by Month
+6. Average Ride Duration by Month -

    ![Average Ride Duration per Month (in min )](https://github.com/m2dLC/bike-share/assets/107737135/8fea37b7-eb3c-434a-9596-9892ebf47057)